pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 <br/>

-## Basic authentication
+## Demo authentication

 <hr/>

-Basic authentication provides a quick way to log in to ensure that a new instance of Pactflow is set up correctly.
-The basic authentication user does not have access to Pactflow features such as roles, teams and webhooks.
-It should not be used outside of testing purposes.
-Follow the [Authentication guide](https://docs.pactflow.io/docs/on-premises/authentication/saml) to set up production users using SAML.

-### PACTFLOW_BASIC_AUTH_ENABLED
+### PACTFLOW_DEMO_AUTH_ENABLED

-Whether or not to enable basic authentication.
-For test purposes only - not to be set to `true` for production use.
-Cannot be set to `true` at the same time as PACTFLOW_SAML_AUTH_ENABLED.
+Whether or not to enable authentication for demo users.
+For demonstration purposes only - not to be set to `true` for production use.

 **Required:** false<br/>
 **Default:** `false`<br/>
 **Allowed values:** `true`, `false`<br/>

-### PACTFLOW_BASIC_AUTH_USERNAME

-The username for HTTP basic authentication.
-For demo purposes only - not to be set for production use.

-**Required:** false<br/>

-### PACTFLOW_BASIC_AUTH_PASSWORD

-The password for HTTP basic authentication.
-For demo purposes only - not to be set for production use.

-**Required:** false<br/>

-### PACTFLOW_BASIC_AUTH_READ_ONLY_USERNAME

-The username for HTTP basic authentication.
-Allows read access only.
-For demo purposes only - not to be set for production use.

-**Required:** false<br/>

-### PACTFLOW_BASIC_AUTH_READ_ONLY_PASSWORD

-The password for HTTP basic authentication.
-Allows read access only.
-For demo purposes only - not to be set for production use.

-**Required:** false<br/>

 <br/>